Sunday, August 10, 2025

 A lot of people think communicating with animals works the same as human communication where I could say, "Can you tell me why you have been throwing up?" and the animal says "Well it all started after X so I suspect that is probably the reason." or "Yes, I think I am allergic to Y which is in the new food that my mom has been feeding me."
 LOL.

-Since animals don't speak in full sentences, time is spent during the session ensuring they feel safe and comfortable with me and then tuning into what I am feeling / receiving from the animal.
-It also involves delving deeper into some areas and then piecing the information together to understand the response they are giving me.
+Since animals don't speak in full sentences like humans do, time is spent during the first part of the session explaining how I plan to work with them and ensuring the animal feels safe and comfortable with me.
+From there I share the questions their guardian has and begin to tune into what I am feeling / receiving from the animal.
+It typically involves delving deeper into some areas and then piecing the information together to understand the response they are giving me.
+Answers tend to be far more complex than most people expect.

 Sessions are not done over the phone, as it is important for me to be fully present with the animal and their energy in order to receive the clearest information.
 We pick a time where the animal is likely to be calm/quiet and I connect with the animal at that time.

 Immediately afterwards, I type up notes of everything the animal shared with me and send that to the guardian via email.
-That way, the guardian has a record of the session and the answers provided by their pet, which they can refer back to whenever they want.
+The benefit is that the guardian then has a record of the session and the answers provided by their pet, which they can refer back to whenever they want.

 I can also communicate with animals who have crossed over the Rainbow Bridge so if you have questions for a pet that has passed away, that is also an option.

-The pet guardian shares what their concern is regarding the animals physical or emotional health.
-During the session, which lasts about 1 hour, I tune into what I am picking up (physical and emotional information).
+During the session, which lasts about 1 hour, I tune into what I am picking up (physical and emotional information) from the animal.
 The session focuses on sending healing energy to those specific areas of concern - to clear areas where energy is blocked and to provide energetic support to areas that are weakened, etc.

 I also work with the animal to allow them to bring the energy to any other area of their body that they feel could use support.
 I share this information with the guardian afterwards so they are aware of what else might be going on with their animal, both physically and emotionally.

-Additionally, I provide information to the guardian if I sense that the animal may need to have a check up with their veterinarian (i.e. I can sense when an animal might have a bladder infection or something that feels off or concerning, where a trip to the vet may be in the animals best interest.)
+Additionally, I provide information to the guardian if I sense that the animal may need to have a check up with their veterinarian (i.e. I can sense when something in their body feels off or concerning, where a trip to the vet may be in the animals best interest, for instance there are specific body sensations I feel when I suspect an animal might have a bladder infection or I will pick up on pain somewhere in their body that may need to be looked into further by your animals veterinarian.

-Immediately after the session, I write up a detailed summary of everything I picked up and send it via email.
+Immediately after the session, I write up a detailed summary of everything I learned and send it via email.
 A lot of people refer to my sessions as a "reading" because I usually pick up more information than someone expects to receive. i.e. a guardian may expect a sentence or two response from me but it often ends up being multiple paragraphs.
-Since animals communicate in such depth and complexity, there is a LOT of information that can come through.
+Since there is such depth and complexity to the insights and guidance I receive, there is a surprising amount of information that can come through.
+Again, the benefit of the detailed notes is that the human client and/or the guardian have something they can refer back to to refresh their memories when needed.

 What I need before either type of session:

-Picture: I will need a clear picture of the animal, preferably once where I can see their eyes, as that is the easiest way for me to connect with their energy. (sent to me via email)
+Picture: I will need a clear picture of the animal (or the human) preferably one where I can see their eyes, as that is the easiest way for me to connect with their energy. (send to me via email)

 What are my hours?